UPCOMING RESIDENCY DATES

 A unique feature of the Mile-High MFA, our Wednesday “Intermezzo” is an opportunity for students to pull back from their busy activities and enjoy what our campus, the Mile-High City, and the Rocky Mountains have to offer: some quiet writing time, a two-mile-high skiing experience (January residencies only), ice-skating in downtown Denver (January residencies only), a whitewater rafting trip (July residencies only), a hike on one of Colorado’s great mountain trails, or an excursion into downtown Denver—followed by student readings (and/or other student-centered entertainment).
 Revitalized by their Intermezzo experience, and with a strengthened sense of community among students across genres, students will dive into the second half of their residencies with renewed fervor and focus.

 Every Wednesday is Student Reading Night—another of the many ways in which Mile-High MFA students practice their craft and build a community of support and inspiration.
 Students will help to plan this event, and the program administrators will ensure that every student of the Mile-High MFA is featured in a student reading at least once over the duration of the program.
-Presentations of the graduates’ Writing in the World Action Plans will also be included.
-Presentations of the graduates' Writing in the World Action Plans will also be included.

 Every residency will feature public thesis defenses, when our graduating students will formally defend their theses.